QubitPi/Messier-61/docs/docs/concepts/index.md

 Concepts
 ========

-Messier-61 is organized into 2 components:
+nexusgraph is organized into 2 components:

 1. Editor
 2. Graphing Area that displays a knowledge graph representatin inside the editor

 Each component can be swapped with their own implementation.

-Messier-61's core philosophy is to automating personal knowledge management with the help of machine learning techniques, spotlighting the insights about what we learned and representing them in a brand-new technology via knowledge graph.
-At the same time, Messier-61 aims to build a knowledge-graph-based personal knowledge management platform by making some of its capabilities reusable and customizable by communities.
-On this page, we describe a typcal knowledge management workflow and where Messier-61 fits in.
+nexusgraph's core philosophy is to automating personal knowledge management with the help of machine learning techniques, spotlighting the insights about what we learned and representing them in a brand-new technology via knowledge graph.
+At the same time, nexusgraph aims to build a knowledge-graph-based personal knowledge management platform by making some of its capabilities reusable and customizable by communities.
+On this page, we describe a typcal knowledge management workflow and where nexusgraph fits in.

 The Knowledge Management Workflow
 ---------------------------------